 3. Fish oil from cod liver

-A teaspoon of this type of fish oil contains about 450 IU of vitamin D. This is a good claim for success, but it must be remembered that excess fish oil can be harmful to health.
+About 450 IU of vitamin D are present in one teaspoon of this kind of fish oil.
+This is a good claim for success, but it is important to keep in mind that too much fish oil can be dangerous to health.

 4. Canned tuna